top of page

 Screen Shot 2020-06-09 at 11.53.07 PM.pn

-No one should have to choose between food, a roof over their head, their education, and access to menstrual products.
+No one should have to choose between food, a roof over their head, education,

 Public Policy does not address the needs of menstruating people.
 Massachusetts has the opportunity to change that.

-The I AM bill was voted favorably out of the Joint Committee on Public Health in December 2019.
 Download our Advocacy Toolkit and let your legislators know: we want the I AM bill passed this session!

 Take action